nimh-dsst/abcd-fasttrack2bids/docs/prepare.md

 poetry run python -c 'keyring.set_password("nda-tools", "<username>", "<password>")'
 ```

-If you are encountering the following error upon running this command 'ModuleNotFoundError: No module named 'keyrings'', then it is likely that your versions of 'keyring' and 'keyring.alt' are out of date.
-Make sure that the 'keyring' and 'keyrings.alt' versions respectively are '23.13.1' and '3.1' or greater.
+If you are encountering the following error upon running this command, then it is likely that your versions of 'keyring' and 'keyring.alt' are out of date.
+Make sure you have installed python poetry from the README.md installation instructions and that the 'keyring' and 'keyrings.alt' versions respectively are '23.13.1' and '3.1' or greater.

+`ModuleNotFoundError: No module named 'keyrings'`

 **Important Note**: your NDA password and keyring password cannot differ.
 It's also important to be careful if you use exclamation marks or other special characters in the password that can trigger keyring issues/errors.